DiogoF17/LPOO_18-19/docs/README.md

 > This section is similar to the previous one but should list the features that are not yet implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.

 ## Design

-> This section should be organized in different subsections, each describing a different design problem that you had to solve during the project.
-Each subsection should be organized in four different parts: "Problem in Context", "The Pattern", "Implementation" and "Consequences".

 ### 1. Seperating the Game´s Logic and the Drawing Module

 #### 1.1 Problem in Context